-- C. 1. $ii \rightarrow i \rightarrow v \rightarrow viii \rightarrow iii \rightarrow vi \rightarrow iv \rightarrow vii$ - In iii, the sister chromatids separate and begin to move towards the opposite poles due to the contraction of spindle fibres. - In iv, the chromatids uncoil, elongate and change into network of chromatin threads.
-The nuclear membrane reappears around the chromatin network at each pole. - 3.
-Mitosis is an equational division in which two daughter cells produced are identical to each other and even to their parent cell in every respect.
+- C. 1. ii \rightarrow i \rightarrow v \rightarrow viii \rightarrow iii \rightarrow vi \rightarrow iv \rightarrow vii - 2.
+In iii, the sister chromatids separate and begin to move towards the opposite poles due to the contraction of spindle fibres.

+In iv, the chromatids uncoil, elongate and change into network of chromatin threads.
+The nuclear membrane reappears around the chromatin network at each pole.

+- 3. Mitosis is an equational division in which two daughter cells produced are identical to each other and even to their parent cell in every respect.
 The same diploid chromosome number of the parent cell is maintained at each stage of mitotic division of the cell.
 Since no crossing over takes place in mitosis, the daughter cells produced are genetically identical. - D. 1.
 Meiotic cell division - 2.
-Animal cells - 3. $iii \rightarrow ii \rightarrow iv \rightarrow i$ - 4.
-The last stage is the cytokinesis.
+Animal cell - 3. iii \rightarrow ii \rightarrow iv \rightarrow i - 4.
+These drawings show the stages of meiotic division.
+It will be followed by the cytokinesis.